The future of automotive retail

 Strategies to help

 Understanding technological advancements and how consumers feel about them, is the only way for retailers to engage with evolving trends.
-For example, retailers need to develop expertise in EV technology quickly.
+For example, retailers need to develop expertise in EV technology quickly and become highly skilled in explaining the benefits and considerations of purchasing or servicing an EV.
 Consumers now demand more from their automotive buying journeys, seeking greater convenience and integrated, customised experiences.
-These expectations are reshaping the breadth of products and services offered by manufacturers, pushing them to innovate and adapt.
+The ECG scheme, offering discounts of up to £3,750 on eligible EVs, adds a crucial financial incentive that retailers should incorporate into their positioning to make EVs more accessible.

-Luckily, technological advancements have merged with a growing online landscape to create an age of big data where such information is there for the taking.
+Technological advancements have merged with a growing online landscape to create an age of big data where such information is there for the taking.
 By simplifying data analytics in line with KPIs and wider business focuses, retailer management tools that take technology-driven insights into account are poised to provide a unique perspective on the automotive industry’s future.
-This approach also makes it possible to recognise both strong and weak areas of technological implementation, allowing for important improvements to be made.
+This approach also makes it possible to recognise both strong and weak areas of technological implementation, allowing for targeted improvements.

 Trend #2: Omnichannel experiences surpassing online approach